chetan6780/POC/README.md

-# py_programs
+# Python-programmes

-Bigginer to intermidiate python programs.
+This repository contains bigener to intermediate python programs which are very useful for leaning various python concepts.